International Practical Shooting Confederation: Handgun

 The Production division is the most popular division as of 2016.
 The division allows very few modifications and is limited to typical "off the shelf" service pistols which has to be explicitly approved and listed on the IPSC Production Division List.
 Maximum barrel length is 127 mm (5 inches).
 The handgun must be double-action (DA/ SA, DAO or striker fired), and is required to have a minimum trigger pull weight.
 Striker fired handguns have a minimum trigger pull of 1.36 kg for every trigger pull, while DA/SA handguns are required to have a minimum trigger pull of 2.27 kg only for the first double action trigger pull (no weight limit for subsequent single action trigger pulls).

-Production is the only division with minor scoring only, which means that anyone can be competitive with affordable and readily available 9x19 mm factory ammunition, without having to worry about handloading to provide significant savings.
+Production is the only division with minor scoring only, which means that anyone can be competitive with affordable and readily available 9×19mm factory ammunition, without having to worry about handloading to provide significant savings.
 Together with (in general) affordable handguns, Production, therefore, makes for a popular division.
 Different models of handguns have variance in magazine capacity, but this is evened out by limiting competitors to load their magazines to a maximum of 15 rounds (15 in each magazine plus 1 in the chamber).

 Permitted modifications are limited to the application of grip tape in limited areas around the grip, replacement of sights that do not require gunsmithing to be installed (i.e. milling to the slide) and the replacement of internal components only available as a factory option from the original manufacturer.
 After-market magazines are allowed.
 Minor polishing and fitting of trigger components is permitted.
 Note that there are differences in approved handguns for the IPSC Production division and the USPSA Production division, as well as permitted modifications.